kismetwireless/kismet-docs/devel/log_kismet.md

 ## Log Versions
 The log file version is stored in the `db_version` field of the `KISMET` table.
 When changes to the base database structure are made, this version will be incremented.

+### Version 7
+As of April 2021, Kismet has started using db_version 7.
+This version contains one change:
+1. The `packets` table now contains the field `datarate`, a real number.
+This is the data rate as seen by Kismet, in mbit/sec.

 ### Version 6
 As of May 2019, Kismet has started using db_version 6.
 This version contains one change:
 1. the `packets` table now has an additional field, `tags`.
 This is a space-separated list of arbitrary packet tags.
 These can be used to identify packets tagged by parts of the Kismet code, for instance, WPA handshake packets.